Raja Junjungan Lubis: Career

 Lubis began his career as the chief of the Ulu Pungkut village in Huta Godang from 1924 until 1945.
 During this period, he also participated in matters pretraining to Tapanuli traditions.
 He became the chair of the Bona Bulu Sahat (Our Hometown), a customary institution, in 1939.
-He also joined the Kerapatan Adat Tapanuli (Tapanuli Customary Institution) in 1941 as its chair, and on the same year he also joined the Tapanuli Customary Commission in Padangsidempuan as a central member.
+He also joined the Kerapatan Adat Tapanuli (Tapanuli Customary Institution) in 1941 as its chair, and in the same year also joined the Tapanuli Customary Commission in Padangsidempuan as a central member.

-During the Japanese occupation of the Dutch East Indies, Lubis was appointed as the chairman of the Regional Defense Council of Mandailing Natal in 1943.
+During the Japanese occupation of the Dutch East Indies, Lubis was appointed chairman of the Regional Defense Council of Mandailing Natal in 1943.
 In 1945, he was appointed as the Chairman of the Mandailing Natal branch of the Hōkōkai, a Japanese-oriented organization.
 In the same year, he was appointed as the member of the Syu Sangi Kai (advisory council) of Tapanuli.
 Later on, he was promoted and became the Assistant Resident of Mandailing Natal, the highest office in Mandailing Natal.

-After the surrender of Japan on 15 August 1945 and the proclamation of Indonesian Independence on 17 August 1945, on 24 August 1945, the Japanese forces in Mandailing Natal declared that World War II has ended.
-Although the Japanese did not mention any references to the proclamation of independence, several people in Mandailing Natal began to spread rumor about the proclamation after the return of a Heiho member from Java.
-Lubis, as the number one official in Mandailing Natal, decided to form a body to investigate the truth of the rumor on 8 September 1945.
-Hamzah Lubis was sent by Junjungan Lubis to Bukittinggi to meet M. Syafei and Adinegoro about the truth of the rumor.
+After the surrender of Japan on 15 August 1945 and the proclamation of Indonesian Independence on 17 August 1945, on 24 August 1945, the Japanese forces in Mandailing Natal declared that World War II had ended.
+Although the Japanese did not make any reference to the proclamation of independence, several people in Mandailing Natal began to spread rumor about the proclamation after the return of a Heiho member from Java.
+Lubis, as the top official in Mandailing Natal, decided to form a body to investigate the matter on 8 September 1945.
+Hamzah Lubis was sent by Junjungan Lubis to Bukittinggi to meet M. Syafei and Adinegoro to learn if there was any truth to the rumor.
 Ayub Sulaeman, the secretary of Padangsidempuan, received a wire from Adnan Kapau Gani about the proclamation.
 Hamzah Lubis would return on 12 September 1945, bringing copies of the Constitution of Indonesia, law about the Indonesian National Committee, and the text of the proclamation of Indonesian Independence.

 Junjungan Lubis, as the chairman of the Regional Defense Council of Mandailing Natal, invited other members of the council to discuss the best way to announce the proclamation to the people and enact the law about the Indonesian National Committee.
 It was decided that the proclamation text would be copied and spread to the whole Mandailing Natal.
-To execute this decision, the youth members of the council was tasked to spread the text with bicycle or on foot.
+To execute this decision, the youth members of the council were tasked to spread the text by bicycle or on foot.
 Another decision was to organize a mass meeting to announce the proclamation directly to the people.
 The Japanese forces attempted to prevent this mass meeting, but failed.
-On 3 October 1945, the mass meeting was finally held, and was attended by Mandailing Natal populace from cities and villages.
+On 3 October 1945, the mass meeting was finally held, and was attended by the Mandailing Natal populace from cities and villages.
 After the mass meeting, the Regional Defense Council was changed into the Republic of Indonesia Youth.